jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 ~13:25 What is the limitations of the Hammer 1 Filesystem?
 ~13:45 What features will Hammer 2 Filesystem add?
 ~15:45 What is the intended use case of Hammer 2 FS?
-~18:00 What sub-system is stil in the works needed to make DragonFly BSD a stable work station?
+~18:00 What sub-system is still in the works needed to make DragonFly BSD a stable work station?
 ~25:00 What is package-ng?
 ~30:00 How does DragonFly BSD handle suspend and resume functions common to laptops?
 ~35:50 What is the growing issue about systemd in relation to BSD?